 The dynamic of the inlet is unique and unlike any other area,” said Dave Byron, a Volusia County government spokesman.
 “With the jetty on the north side, the narrow inlet is traversed daily by pleasure and commercial fishing where bait fish are being deposited.”

 So bait fish + surfers = shark bites that are a bit like dog bites.
 Still- it might not be the best place for families to hang out!
 Stick to the areas of the beach south of Ponce Inlet for your ocean adventures.

 2. Climb to the top of a lighthouse

 The Ponce de Leon Inlet Lighthouse is the tallest lighthouse in Florida- and you can climb the spiral staircase inside of the lighthouse up 203 steps to the top of the 175-foot tall tower for amazing views of Daytona, the Ponce Inlet, and New Smyrna Beach.
 The fee is $5 for adults and $1.50 for kids under 12.

 3. Check out the wildlife

 If you are visiting during the winter months- you may get to spot a manatee or two taking refuge in the warmer shallow waters off of the ocean.
-For a better chance to getting to see these gentle sea cows- make the 45-minute drive over to Blue Springs State Park, where hundreds of manatees congregate in the wam spring waters.
+For a better chance of seeing these gentle sea cows- make the 45-minute drive over to Blue Springs State Park, where hundreds of manatees congregate in the warm spring waters.